Skip to main content

 • EKS + LiteLLM: API Key-based isolation

-• EKS + Bifrost: Virtual Key hierarchical governance (team/customer budget, permissions)
+• EKS + Bifrost: Virtual Key hierarchical governance (per team/customer budget, permissions)

 • EKS + llm-d: Per-tenant cache routing

-• Validation: AgentCore isolation level vs EKS, Bifrost Virtual Key governance effect
+• Validation: AgentCore isolation level vs EKS, Bifrost Virtual Key governance effectiveness

 • Gradual load increase: 1, 5, 10, 30, 50, 100 req/s

-• Calculate monthly cost for 6 configurations at each level
+• Monthly cost calculation for 6 configurations at each level

 • Total cost, stability (error rate), performance variance

-• Validation: AgentCore cost predictability vs EKS GPU idle cost
+• Validation: AgentCore cost predictability vs EKS GPU idle costs

 Scenario 9: Burst Traffic